hackerschoice/gsocket/README.md

 3. Use -k

 Using -s is not secure.
-Add your *secret* to a file and use -k or pipe your password into the programme:
-(Note the 3x '<').
+Add your *secret* to a file and use -k &lt;filen&gt; or pipe your password into the programme (Note the 3x '<').
 ```
 $ ./gs-netcat -li <<<"MySecretPassword"
 ```